 This survey of contemporary mathematics for the liberal arts student is an integration of theory and practical applications.
 The topics covered will be selected from the following: number theory, algebra, graphs, functions, critical thinking, set theory, logic, and systems of numeration.
 Students are also expected to attend a 1-hour math lab per week.
-(Fall & Spring) Co-requisite: MATH1503L

-Pre-requisite: ACT Math 17 or SAT Math 410 or FUND 0802
+(Fall & Spring) Pre-requisite: ACT Math 17 or SAT Math 410 or FUND 0803